 - Attend public hearings, town halls, and other local meetings.
 CLICK HERE for a Town Hall tool kit.

-- Volunteer with a Green Team at your House of Worship.
+- Walk the Talk!
+Volunteer with a Green Team at your House of Worship.
 Schedule an energy audit for your Houses of Worship.

 - Encourage your congregation to be a role model in your community.
-Share your congregational story with Ohio IPL!
+Share your congregational story with Ohio IPL and your congregational story could influence your representatives.

 - Host an In-District Legislator Visit at your House of Worship.
 A visit can show your representative how your congregation is involved in the stewardship of the environment, energy efficiency, renewable energy, or other sustainable ministries.
 CLICK HERE for Suggestions on how to host a Legislator Visit at your House of Worship.